codeforsg/codeforsg.github.io/03-other_countries.md

     * [18F](https://18f.gsa.gov/).
 Software engineering and culture consultant. -- "Here’s the best way to build software (and you can too!)"
         * 143 people (as at Jan 2016).
         * **[18F guides](https://pages.18f.gov/guides/): Curated knowledge base of best practices and guidelines.**
         * 18F partners with other organisations on a fee-for-service basis.
+[Partnership Playbook](https://pages.18f.gov/partnership-playbook/).
         * Structure: 18F has 143+ people, with the Consulting team (design and product strategists), Design team (Frontend and Visual designers), and Delivery team (software developers, product leads, and SREs).
     * [Presidential Innovation Fellows](https://presidentialinnovationfellows.gov/).
 Parachute technologists from private sectors into government agencies for 1-year stints.
     * [Code for America](http://www.codeforamerica.org/).
 Non-profit that pairs local government with teams of experienced technologists for 1 year.
 Like Teach for America, but for coding.